This free hat knitting pattern is quick and easy and comes in 8 sizes. So you can knit matching hats for all the family!

 Purl 1 row

 Next, working from the top point down, you need to join the left and right edges of your flat knitted piece together to turn it into a hat with a seam down the back.
-We will use mattress stitch which makes a nearly invisible seam for a neat finish.
-Watch the video below to see how to do this step by step:
+Use mattress stitch to make an invisible seam for a neat finish.
+Watch the 15 minute video below to see how to do this step by step:

 This 15 minute video explains exactly how to seam the hat in detail, but here’s a brief summary if you prefer: